camunda-community-hub/camunda-platform-7-keycloak/examples/jwt/README.md

 };
 ```

-The referenced script takes care of loading `<keycloakserver>/js/keycloak.min.js` from your Keycloak server and integrates the Authorization into the Cockpit app
+The referenced script takes care of loading the [Keycloak Javascript adapter](https://www.keycloak.org/docs/latest/securing_apps/#_javascript_adapter) and integrates the Authorization into the Cockpit app
 using parameters as configured in the Spring Boot config file.